YaelSegal/DDKtor/README.md

 Joseph Keshet (joseph.keshet@biu.ac.il)

-CNN_DDK is a software package for automatic measurement of voice onset time (VOT) and vowels.
+DeepDDK is a software package for automatic measurement of voice onset time (VOT) and vowels.
 We propose a neural-based architecture composed of CNN as fearues selector and a recurrent neural network(RNN) for classification.
-CNN_DDK can handle VOT that appears in a middle of a word and short vowels from ddk task.
+DeepDDK can handle VOT that appears in a middle of a word and short vowels from ddk task.

-This is a beta version of CNN_DDK.
+This is a beta version of DeepDDK.
 Any reports of bugs, comments on how to improve the software or documentation, or questions are greatly appreciated, and should be sent to the authors at the addresses given above.

 ## Installation instructions